tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 }
 ~~~

-If provided, `appLabel` replaces the respective attribute of the key pool.
+If provided, `appLabel` replaces the respective attribute of the key queue.
 If the gateway supports final keys and `finalKey` is provided, the gateway
 SHOULD verify that `finalKey` contains an MLS key package that is valid
 according to [MLS RFC].
-The `finalKey` is stored for the given key pool,
+The `finalKey` is stored for the given key queue,
 replacing the previously stored final key (if present).

 ## Key Package Retrieval